garaxer/fibask/readme.md

 3. What did you think about this coding test - is there anything you'd suggest in order to improve it?
+Straight forward enough, based on question one it was hard to interpret if you wanted a full stack application to begin with or talk about how I would make one by answering question one.

 # Created using Create T3 App